Nan-Do/phi-code/README.md

 #### Installation and Execution

-1. Navigate to the `web-ui` directory.
+1. Navigate to the `solver` directory.
 2. Install dependencies:

     ```bash